-This chapter contains a description of SCSI cables and connectors required to connect the pedestal to the host system and of the power-on test to ensure your storage pedestal installation is functioning properly.
-The information is divided into the following sections:
+This chapter contains a description of SCSI cables and connectors required to connect the pedestal to the host system.
+It also describes the power-on test that ensures your storage pedestal is functioning properly.
+Information is divided into the following sections: